hieptl/netflix-clone/README.md

 export default App;
 ```
 <a id="apply-react-router"></a>
-## __7.6.
+## __6.6.
 Apply React Router.__

-In fact, Netflix application may contain many pages not just home page.
-Hence, we should find the efficency way to navigate between pages in our React application. __React Router__ is a powerful routing library which can help us to achieve that.
+The Netflix application may contain many pages, not just the home page.
+Hence, we should find an efficient way to navigate between pages in our React application. __React Router__ is a powerful routing library that can help us to achieve that.

 The following steps will demonstrate how to integrate React Router in our Netflix application and how we re-structure our components to support navigating between pages:

 - Step 1: Install "react-router-dom" library by running "npm install --save react-router-dom".

 > 14th NOTE:
 >
-> - We are writing code to build the home page in App.js file.
+> - We are writing code to build the home page in the App.js file.
 >
 > - In fact, we should not do that.
-We should create "Home" component to store code of the home page.
+We should create a "Home" component to store the code of the home page.
 >
->- App.js should be used to store common information of the application such as routing, common components (navbar, header, footer, etc) and so on.
+>- App.js should be used to store common information of the application such as routing, common components (navbar, header, footer, etc), and so on.
 >
-> - The diagram below demonstrates about how our "Home" component looks like.
+> - The diagram below demonstrates what our "Home" component looks like.
 >
 > <a id="figure29"></a>
 > <img src="./md-images/netflix-home1.png" alt="drawing" width="666"/>
 >
 >Figure 29: Netflix's home component.

-- Step 2: Create Home.js file in "components" folder with the following code.
+- Step 2: Create a Home.js file in the "components" folder with the following code.

 ```js
 import Nav from "../nav/Nav";